-- Recklessness can amount to evasion and involves the conscious taking of risk.
-Recklessness will be proven where: 14 - Facts actually known to the taxpayer were such that they must have put the taxpayer on inquiry that a tax obligation may not be met. - The taxpayer made a conscious decision to ignore the facts without making further inquiry. - 58.
-The penalty payable for evasion or similar act is 150% of the resulting tax shortfall. - 59.
-The onus of proof rests with the Commissioner to show that a taxpayer is liable for a shortfall penalty for evasion under s 141E.15 This is different from the other shortfall penalties where the onus of proof is on the taxpayer.
-The standard of proof is the balance of probabilities.16
+- The taxpayer made a conscious decision to ignore the facts without making further inquiry. - 42.
+The penalty payable for evasion or similar act is 150% of the resulting tax shortfall. - The onus of proof rests with the Commissioner to show that a taxpayer is liable for a 43. shortfall penalty for evasion under s 141E.
+12 This is different from the other shortfall penalties where the onus of proof is on the taxpayer.
+The standard of proof is the balance of probabilities.
+13

-- 60. TCO concluded that the Taxpayer was liable for evasion shortfall penalties (reduced by 50% for previous behaviour) because: - They took tax positions that resulted in tax shortfalls. - In taking the tax positions, the Taxpayer evaded the assessment or payment of tax.
-There was evidence a responsible officer of the Taxpayer, X, knew that omitting to include business income in the Taxpayer's income tax and GST returns breached its tax obligations. - 61.
-The imposition of shortfall penalties for evasion was appropriate given the seriousness of the Taxpayer's non-compliance.
+- TCO concluded that the Taxpayer was liable for evasion shortfall penalties (reduced by 50% for previous behaviour) because: - It took tax positions that resulted in tax shortfalls. - In taking the tax positions, the Taxpayer evaded the assessment or payment of tax.
+There was evidence responsible officers of the Taxpayer, X and Y, knew that omitting to include business income in the Taxpayer's income tax and GST returns breached its tax obligations. - The imposition of shortfall penalties for evasion was appropriate given the seriousness 45. of the Taxpayer's non-compliance.
 This occurred recurrently over the income years and taxable periods in dispute, involved substantial amounts and was not voluntarily disclosed.